Estimating average causal effects from patient trajectories: Introduction

-While there are works on estimating individualized causal effects \cite{Lim.2018, Bica.2020, Li.2021}, we are interested in \textbf{{average} causal effects (ACEs)}.
-As such, ACEs give the expected different in health outcomes when applying different treatment interventions at the level of patient subgroups.
-Estimating ACEs is especially important for medical practice for a number of reasons \cite{Robins.2009, hatt2021generalizing}. (i)~There are many settings in practice where interventions affect whole populations such as in public health.
-For example, a government might be interested in the different effects of a stay-home order on COVID-19 spread for vaccinated vs. non-vaccinated people, or what the effect of sugar tax is on diabetes onsets among society.
-Here, treatments affect subgroups of people, thus necessitating \emph{average} causal effects. (ii)~In medical practice, personalization is typically done by varying treatment recommendations across patient subgroups.
-To this end, medical research seeks to find increasingly more granular subgroups \cite{Nielsen.2017}.
-These should identify differences in disease dynamics and thus capture different phenotypes \cite{Allam.2021}, so that different treatment guidelines are tailored to each subgroup \cite{Hamburg.2010}.
-To do so, one must again compare causal effects across patient cohorts, that is, \emph{average} causal effects across patient cohorts.
-Motivated by such considerations from medical practice, our work aims at time-varying ACE estimation.
+While there are works on estimating individualized causal effects \cite{Lim.2018, Bica.2020, Melnychuk.2022}, we are interested in \textbf{{average} causal effects (ACEs)}.
+As such, ACEs give the expected difference in health outcomes when applying different treatment interventions at the population level.
+ACEs are important in many applications ranging from marketing to epidemiology, where policies are always based on (sub)population effects \cite{Varian.2016, Naimi.2017}.
+A prominent example is public health: here, a government might be interested in the different average effects of a stay-home order on COVID-19 spread for vaccinated vs. non-vaccinated people.

 \textbf{Proposed method}: We propose an end-to-end deep learning model to estimate time-varying ACEs, called DeepACE.
 DeepACE combines a recurrent neural network and feed-forward neural networks to learn conditional expectations of factual and counterfactual outcomes under complex non-linear dependencies, based on which we then estimate time-varying ACEs.
 In DeepACE, we address time-varying confounding by leveraging the G-formula, which expresses the ACE as a sequence of nested conditional expectations based on observational data as.
 Existing methods are limited in that these learn the nested conditional expectations \emph{separately} by performing an iterative procedure \cite{vanderLaan.2018}.
 In contrast, our end-to-end model DeepACE makes it possible to learn them \emph{jointly}, leading to a more efficient use of information across time.